sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 * **Language components**: For Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), some language components, like language-specific fonts, optical character recognition, and handwriting recognition, are provided as [Features On Demand](features-on-demand-v2--capabilities.md).
 You can save disk space by choosing not to include some language components in your image.
 While this reduction in image size can be helpful when creating images for lower-cost devices with small storage, it does lead to an incomplete language experience.

 * **Language experience packs (LXP) / Language interface packs (LIP)**: These are language packs require a base language.
 They don't include all of the language resources by themselves.
-For parts of the UI that are not translated into the LXP language, the UI displays the parent language.
+For parts of the UI that are not translated into the LXP language, the Windows displays the UI with the parent language.
   - As of Windows 10, version 1809, these languages are distributed as .appx files.
 See the [available Language experience packs](available-language-packs-for-windows.md#lxps).
 Sample .appx name: `LanguageExperiencePack.am-et.neutral.appx`.
   - For previous Windows versions, language experience packs are .cab files, example, Microsoft-Windows-Client-Language-Pack_x64_es-ca.cab.